 7 Version control with Git and GitHub

-7.1 What is version control and Git?
+7.1 What is version control?

-Luckily for us, there exist “formal” version control systems that automatically track changes to files.
 One of the world’s most popular version control systems is called Git.
 Git is used by millions of people around the world, including thousands of organisations.
 It is also used increasingly by researchers.

 With Git you can create snapshots of file changes, known as commits.
 Each commit captures: